 In this type of lease, the landlord pays all property expenses.
 Unsurprisingly, gross leases specify higher rents because the rent payments must cover the expenses the landlord pays.
 In commercial real estate, gross leases usually appear in apartment buildings and multi-family properties.

-Video: Commercial Leases: What is a Modified Gross Lease
+Commercial Leases – What is a Modified Gross Lease?

 Pros and Cons of Modified Gross Leases